 Set it, and you are good to go.

-It is essential to finish off with some translucent powder to lock the concealer in place.
+Finishing off with some translucent powder is essential to lock the concealer in place.
 Using a powder brush, dab a little setting powder over where you applied concealers to set your concealers and give additional coverage.

 Celebrity Makeup Artist Vincent advises applying concealers in a patting or pressing motion rather than brush stroking.
 It helps to avoid dragging the concealer away from the spot that needs the coverage.
 Also, try not to rub the concealer around the eyes as the skin can easily get damaged.